 Degree: MSN – Nursing Education, Executive Nurse Leader, Nursing Informatics; RN to MSN or BSN to MSN options

 16. Monmouth University – West Long Branch, NJ

 Initially starting as a private institution in 1933 as a junior college, Monmouth University remains small, with just 6000 students, allowing them to provide the highest level of mentorship and support.
-U.S. News & World Report ranks Monmouth one of the best regional colleges in the North, and a best value, so while the online MSN degree may not be the cheapest online MSN programs, it provides a more than solid return on investment.
+U.S. News & World Report ranks Monmouth as one of the best regional colleges in the North, and the best value, so while the online MSN degree may not be the cheapest online MSN program, it provides a more than solid return on investment.